alice-adventures/Alice/src/alice_cmd/setup/README.md

 # Command Group `setup`

-  1. `check` : Check the system, all external dependencies and that GitHub API is able to create repositories on behalf of the Participant.
+  1. `check` : Check the system, all external dependencies and that the GitHub API is can operate on user repositories on behalf of the Participant.

   1. `config [update | TOKEN]` : Set login, user name and email from the given GitHub personal access token (and, possibly, also from git